degauden/Elements/doc/User_Manual.rst

    tests.
 -  The tests that are described are generic, they could be unit, integration, regression, smoke, etc tests.
--  It is clear nevertheless that some languages like C are less suited for the high test levels like integration or regression tests that could require calls to several executables.
+-  It is clear nevertheless that some languages like C++ are less suited for the high test levels like integration or regression tests that could require calls to several executables.